Measuring surface tensions of soft solids with huge contact-angle hysteresis

-In summary, we present a new technique for characterizing surface properties from wetting experiments, even in the presence of large contact-angle hysteresis.
-We have generalized the concept of an equilibrium contact angle, based on surface tensions instead of surface energies.
-This allow one to measure surface-tension differences and depinning forces at contact lines on soft solids, even in the presence of huge contact-angle hysteresis, and without knowing the solid's elastic properties.
-As we expect that the surface tension between a gel and its own solvent ($\Upsilon_{sl}$) to be minimal, this effectively allows us to evaluate absolute values of $\Upsilon_{sv}$.
-Our technique has several advantages.
-For example, it can be used on relatively stiff substrates: potentially up to $\mathcal{O}(100\mathrm{kPa})$, when using light microscopy to track displacements.
-This is in contrast to many techniques which are restricted to softer materials (\emph{e.g.} \cite{styl13,chak13,mora10,mora11,shao20}).
-Additionally, our technique does not restrict one to immiscible substrate/liquid pairings (c.f. \cite{styl13,nade13,mond15}), and the measured surface stress values should be for the fully-relaxed state, unlike other options, which extract surface stress values in situations where the surface is significantly deformed \cite{mora10,chen12,styl13,xu17}.
+Our approach enables the measurement of surface-tension differences and depinning forces at contact lines on soft solids, even in the presence of huge contact-angle hysteresis.
+Even when the solid's elastic properties are unknown.
+As we expect that the surface tension between a gel and its own solvent ($\Upsilon_{sl}$) is minimal, this effectively allows us to evaluate absolute values of $\Upsilon_{sv}$.
+Our approach can be used on relatively stiff substrates: potentially up to $\mathcal{O}(100\mathrm{kPa})$, when using light microscopy to track displacements.
+This is in contrast to elastocapillary approaches limited to softer materials (\emph{e.g.} \cite{styl13,chak13,mora10,mora11,shao20}).
+Additionally, our technique does not restrict one to immiscible substrate/liquid pairings (\emph{c.f.} \cite{styl13,nade13,mond15}), and the measured surface stress values should be for the fully-relaxed state, unlike other options, which extract surface stress values in situations where the surface is significantly deformed \cite{mora10,chen12,styl13,xu17}.
 Although we have used the entire displacement field under a contact line, similar information should be measurable from the displacements at the surface away from the contact line.
+Further, here, we only consider the common case where a droplet is much larger than the substrate layer thickness, but we note that smaller probe droplets can certainly be used by adapting the theory presented above to use previous analytic solutions \cite{styl12}.

-We anticipate that future work can extract further information about the system from the near-contact-line region by comparison with analytic models that account for different types behavior at the gel surface \cite{bost14,bard18,styl18mecheqbm}.
+We anticipate that future work can extract further information about the system from the near-contact-line region by comparison with analytic models that account for different types of behavior at the gel surface \cite{bost14,bard18,styl18mecheqbm}.
 Our technique could also be used to measure mechanical substrate properties with one single measurement (\emph{c.f.} \cite{gros17} for alternative approaches), as vertical displacements of the substrate contain information about the pore pressure in the film, while the detailed pattern of substrate deformations depends on $\nu$ and $E$.
+Importantly, it is well-known that surface properties of soft materials can be history-dependent.
+Thus, we anticipate that measured value of surface tensions, and the contact angle representing mechanical equilibrium, may change for advancing and receding contact lines.
+For such studies, systematic variation of liquid-substrate combinations will be essential.